All AEGIS clients can log into our online portal to view real-time summaries and updates.

 How will you choose investments to recommend to me?

 We seek to understand your objectives through discussion with you about your financial situation, your unique needs and preferences, prior investment experience, risk tolerance, and any other important information about you.
-Periodically, we will review your investment strategy to ensure your investment portfolio remains appropriate diversified and aligned with your risk tolerance and objectives.
+Periodically, we will review your investment strategy to ensure your investment portfolio remains appropriately diversified and aligned with your risk tolerance and objectives.
 Therefore, it is important for you to notify us of any changes to your financial situation or personal circumstances as our relationship continues.

 What is your relevant experience, including your licenses, education, and other qualifications?
 What do these qualifications mean?